paintparty/fireworks/README.md

 Because Fireworks is designed to provide quick, rapid feedback to the terminal or browser dev console, it complements discovery-centric tools with a dedicated UI such as [FlowStorm](https://www.flow-storm.org/), [Reveal](https://vlaaad.github.io/reveal/), or [Portal](https://github.com/djblue/portal).

 The `?` macro also provides a bevy of functionality that can be controlled an optional leading keyword flag and/or a map of options.
-For example, when it is necessary to view a data structure in its entirety, or without any truncation of values, you can pass specific options at the call site, or simply just include `:log` or `:pp` as the leading argument to **`fireworks.core/?`**.
+For example, when it is necessary to view a data structure in its entirety, or without any truncation of values, you can pass specific options at the call site, or simply just include `:+`, or `:pp`, or `:js` as the leading argument to **`fireworks.core/?`**.

 All the available alternate printing modes for **`fireworks.core/?`** and their behaviors are outlined in the table below.
 These modes are activated by passing an optional leading keyword flag.
 Unless noted otherwise, **`fireworks.core/?`** will always return the value passed to it.